- Consulting Services

 He earned his undergraduate degree in English and Political Science from the University of Mississippi and his graduate degree from Columbia University.

-Tripp’s favorite quote is “It’s the people who no one imagines anything of, who do the things that no one can imagine”.
-He has two daughters; one has graduated from University of Edinburgh, Scotland and the other is in the School of Medicine at Western University in London, Ontario, Canada.
+Tripp’s favorite quote is “It’s the people who no one imagines anything of, who do the things that no one can imagine.”
+He has two daughters; one has graduated from University of Edinburgh, Scotland and the other has graduated Summa Cum Laude from School of Medicine at Western University in London, Ontario, Canada.
 His favorite movie is Patton and he is an avid Liverpool fan.
 On the weekends or in the evenings you will find him on his mountain bike or playing Xbox.
 He currently lives in Madison, MS and his favorite passion is reading anything he can get his hands on and writing.